BrainrotFR/SC1015-MiniProject/README.md

  - Screen resolution: 0.39
  - Operating system: 0.29

+How the attributes affect each model:
-Linear regression: Better with only 4 attributes
+- Linear regression: Better with only 4 attributes
-Keras: Better with only 4 attributes
+- Keras: Better with only 4 attributes
-Random Forest Regression: Better with all attributes
+- Random Forest Regression: Better with all attributes
-Keras: Better with only 4 attributes
+- Keras: Better with only 4 attributes
-K Nearest Neighbour (KNN) Regression: Better with only 4 attributes
+- K Nearest Neighbour (KNN) Regression: Better with only 4 attributes

 Reasons why Random Forest Regression, Kera, and K Nearest Neighbour (KNN) is better than linear regression.